vanus-labs/docs/content/vanus-connect/template-guides/github-developer-360.md

 - Add your sheet name in the Default Sheet Name

 - Click Submit.
-Your connection is now succesfully setup
+Your connection is now successfully setup